tflowdev/the-flow/tests/README.md

 ## Grouped Integration Tests

-To leverage more runners to cut Ludwig CI time down, we partition `tests/integration_tests` into 3 groups (A, B, default).
+To leverage more runners to cut The Flow CI time down, we partition `tests/integration_tests` into 3 groups (A, B, default).
 Each group should take on a roughly equal share of testing time, which at the time of writing is ~45 minutes each.

 To define a new group and use it in tests: